LinuxSharedTopic Design

 DROP_OLD, the slow subscriber loses history but keeps tracking newer data

-The choice is really about whether the system values complete delivery more than freshness and throughput.
+The choice is about whether the system values complete delivery more than freshness and throughput.

 7. Positioning